penguincoco/penguincoco.github.io/_posts/IconProjects/2020-05-18-Bombshells.md

 title: Bombshells (2019, 2017)
 category: iconProjects
 ---
-_A total redesign of all 16 Icons characters!_
+_Inspired by DC Comics' series "Bombshells", an imagining of all 16 Icon characters as World War II Bombshells!_